OVAL-Community/OVAL/guidelines/oval-schema-documentation/esx-system-characteristics-schema.rst

     * - Child Elements
       - Type (MinOccurs..MaxOccurs)
       - Desc.
-    * - ~~patch_number~~
+    * - patch_number (Deprecated)
-      - ~~oval-sc:EntityItemStringType (0..1~~)
+      - oval-sc:EntityItemStringType (0..1)
-      - ~~This is the patch number which identifies the patch being checked in current VMware ESX server.
-Many of the security bulletins for VMWARE ESX Server contain non-numerical characters in the patch number, therefore this entity has a datatype of string.~~
+      - This is the patch number which identifies the patch being checked in current VMware ESX server.
+Many of the security bulletins for VMWARE ESX Server contain non-numerical characters in the patch number, therefore this entity has a datatype of string.
     * - patch_name
       - oval-sc:EntityItemStringType (0..1)
       - The patch_name entity indetifies the name of the patch.
 For example: ESX-200603 or ESX350-200904401-BG.
 The value of this entity should correspond to the values returned under the "name" column of the "esxupdate query" command.